-5 Best Ways to Situate Your Standing Desk Monitor for Optimal Comfort
+The 5 Best Ways to Situate Your Standing Desk Monitor Height for Optimal Comfort

 Your desk is your workshop.
 It's where your genius flows, and that's why you need working there to feel good.
 If you use a standing desk, no doubt the promise of feeling good and experiencing multiple health benefits influenced your decision.
-While avoiding too much time on your tukhus is a win for good health no matter how you manage it, there's more to using a standing desk comfortably than getting the right height and wearing good shoes.
-It's about making sure all your office tools are properly situated—and that includes your monitor.
+While avoiding too much time sitting down is a win for good health, monitor height plays a major role when standing comfortability at your desk.

 We totally understand: You are never without your laptop.
 It's the best (and worst) thing to happen to work productivity since... ever.
 The thing is, marrying the screen to the keyboard is about portability, not all-day usability.
 Laptops were first designed as an alternative to a desktop computer...
 Then computing power caught up and we never felt the need to put them down.

-The New New Neck Strain: Text Neck!
+1. The New Neck Strain: Text Neck!
 What?

 It's normal to end up nose-to-nose with your monitor or with lights that cause glare and then putting up with them for hours because you're just so dang focused.
 I, for one, am now the proud owner of "computer glasses" prescribed to me by my eye doctor for computer vision syndrome.
 Apparently staring at a screen all day isn't what eyes were made to do.
 While you probably can't choose to look at your computer screen any less, you can take steps to mitigate how much you work your baby blues, including moving it further from your eyes than a laptop allows.